-After connecting the hard drive to the system, it may not show up as the connected devices.
-In addition, the Disk Utility may display an error message saying could not mount the disk or may freeze while the mounting process.
-From the number of possible reasons for this to happen, below listed are few common issues:
+After connecting the external hard drive to the Mac, it may not show up as the connected devices.
+Besides, the Disk Utility may display an error message saying could not mount the disk or may freeze during the mounting process.
+From the number of possible reasons for this to happen, below listed are a few common issues:

-2. Corrupt Disk: The disk or files residing on the disk may be corrupt and are preventing the disk from being accessible on Mac.
+2. Corrupt Disk: The disk or files residing on the drive may be corrupt and are preventing the disk from being accessible on Mac.

-3. Unsafe removal of disk: The most common reason that damages the disk is removing the disk from the system without properly un-mounting it from the system.
-This corrupts the disk permissions, which will later prevent the disk from mounting properly.
+3. Unsafe removal of the disk: The most common reason that damages the disk is removing or ejecting the drive from the system without adequately un-mounting it from the system.
+This corrupts the disk permissions, which will later prevent the device from mounting properly.

-4. Power failure: A sudden power disruption may damage the connected disk and cause the disk being unable to mount successfully on the system again.
+4. Power failure: A sudden power disruption may damage the connected disk and cause the storage device being unable to mount successfully on the system again.